-THE CITY OF ROCHESTER WATER BUREAU

-is pleased to present our 2015 Water Quality Report.
+THE CITY OF ROCHESTER WATER BUREAU is pleased to present our 2016 Water Quality Report.
 This report provides news on your water system and describes the source of your drinking water, its treatment and test results.

-For 2015, the City has again met and/or exceeded all of the drinking water standards set by the Environmental Protection Agency (EPA) and the New York State Department of Health (NYDOH).
+For 2016, the City has again met or exceeded all of the drinking water standards set by the Environmental Protection Agency (EPA) and the New York State Department of Health (NYDOH).

-The City continues its commitment to quality by providing safe drinking water through its involvement with the Partnership for Safe Water.
-The goal of this voluntary American Water Works Association (AWWA) and EPA program is to help water utilities optimize strategies to provide consumers with quality water that exceeds what current regulations require.
-In 2015, The Hemlock Filtration Plant earned the Partnership's "Director's Award for Filtration Plants" for its 14th year.
+The City continues its commitment to water quality through its continued involvement with the Partnership for Safe Water.
+The goal of this voluntary American Water Works Association (AWWA) and EPA program is to encourage water utilities to optimize treatment operations to provide consumers with water that far exceeds regulatory requirements.
+In 2016, The Hemlock Filtration Plant earned the Partnership's "Director's Award for Filtration Plants" for its 15th year.
+Also in 2016 the Water Bureau was recognized in a proclamation by Mayor Warren for delivering high quality Hemlock Lake water to City residents for 140 years.